JefferyLiu6/RiskOS/reports/validation_report.md

 # RiskOS — Model Validation Report

-**Generated:** 2026-09-13 from the pipeline artefacts
+**Generated:** 2026-09-14 from the pipeline artefacts
 **Models in scope:** RISKOS_PD_001 v1.0.0, RISKOS_PD_002 v1.0.0, RISKOS_HAZ_001 vn/a, RISKOS_LGD_001 vn/a
 **Review type:** developer validation with simulated second-line review
 **Author and reviewer:** project author (see §2 on independence)

 > The underlying portfolio is U.S. residential mortgage data, because comparable public Canadian loan-level default and loss data is not available.
-The project applies IFRS 9 concepts and OSFI Guideline E-23 as a methodological and governance framework relevant to Canadian financial institutions.
-It does not represent a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Canadian-specific products (for example CMHC-insured mortgages and HELOCs) are out of scope.
+The project applies IFRS 9-style ECL measurement and common model-risk practices (inventory, findings, monitoring thresholds; themes also discussed in OSFI Guideline E-23).
+It is not a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Inventory 'approval' fields mean illustrative developer clearance by the project author, not an independent model-risk committee decision.

 ## 1. Executive summary

-**Decision.** RISKOS_PD_001 is approved with conditions.
-RISKOS_HAZ_001 is approved with conditions.
-RISKOS_LGD_001 is approved with conditions.
-No model in this inventory is approved without conditions, and none is approved for real lending, underwriting, capital or provisioning decisions.
+**Illustrative clearance (not an independent model approval).** RISKOS_PD_001 is recorded as approved with conditions.
+RISKOS_HAZ_001 is recorded as approved with conditions.
+RISKOS_LGD_001 is recorded as approved with conditions.
+Status values are developer clearance for this educational project.
+No model is cleared without conditions, and none is cleared for real lending, underwriting, capital, or provisioning.

-- **RISKOS_PD_001** (12-month PD scorecard (WOE logistic)): inventory status `in_use`, approval `approved_with_conditions`, review due 2027-08-31.
+- **RISKOS_PD_001** (12-month PD scorecard (WOE logistic)): inventory status `in_use`, clearance `approved_with_conditions`, review due 2027-08-31.
-- **RISKOS_PD_002** (12-month PD challenger (LightGBM)): inventory status `candidate`, approval `not_approved`.
+- **RISKOS_PD_002** (12-month PD challenger (LightGBM)): inventory status `candidate`, clearance `not_approved`.
-- **RISKOS_HAZ_001** (Discrete-time hazard with competing risks): inventory status `in_use`, approval `approved_with_conditions`, review due 2027-09-08.
+- **RISKOS_HAZ_001** (Discrete-time hazard with competing risks): inventory status `in_use`, clearance `approved_with_conditions`, review due 2027-09-08.
-- **RISKOS_LGD_001** (Segment LGD with shrinkage): inventory status `in_use`, approval `approved_with_conditions`, review due 2027-09-08.
+- **RISKOS_LGD_001** (Segment LGD with shrinkage): inventory status `in_use`, clearance `approved_with_conditions`, review due 2027-09-08.

 **The number.** Portfolio ECL as at the last training date is $34.0M on $15.91B of exposure, a coverage ratio of 0.214%.
 Probability-weighted across three macro scenarios it is $60.1M.
 The severe-stress scenario alone spans $45.6M to $236.9M at 95% confidence, a factor of 5.2 end to end.
 That width is the correct representation of what the estimation sample can support, not a presentational weakness.